 Andrew school is a small rural school and as such is funded by a block amount by Alberta Education based on a weighted moving average.
-If closed, the net impact to the Division would be a reallocation of those students (and corresponding per pupil allocation) to other EIPS schools.
-As such, the Division's base funding would increase for the number of students that remain with EIPS.
-If all 44 students calculated for the spring enrolment remained for the 2023-24 school year, that would mean an increase in base funding by \$139,560.58.
+If closed, the Division will not receive the block revenue grant for Andrew of \$481,770.
+The staffing and supply costs to Andrew School will no longer be incurred.
+Hence, there would be no financial implication to the Division.
+There would be a reallocation of those students to other EIPS schools.
+The Division's base funding would increase for the number of students that remain with EIPS and attend a non-blocked funded school.
+If all 44 students calculated for the spring enrolment remained for the 2023-24 school year other than in a block funded school, it would result in an increase in base funding by \$139,560.58.
 There is also the potential that some students may no longer remain with EIPS and therefore, the corresponding revenue would be lost.
+It is important to note that if the Andrew students are redesignated to Mundare School (a block funded school), the weighted moving average for Mundare will need to be recalculated to determine if its block funding group has increased.